-In this download area, you will be able to download the distribution (binary and source), the Windows installer and the documentation for Groovy.
+From the download page, you will be able to download the distribution (binary and source), the Windows installer (a community artifact) and the documentation for Groovy.

-For a quick and effortless start on Mac OSX, Linux or Cygwin, you can use SDKMAN!
+For a quick and effortless start on Mac OSX, Linux, WSL2 or Cygwin, you can use SDKMAN!
 (The Software Development Kit Manager) to download and configure any Groovy version of your choice.
 Basic instructions can be found below.

 If you plan on using invokedynamic support, read those notes.

 For those who want to test the very latest versions of Groovy and live on the bleeding edge, you can use our snapshot builds.
-As soon as a build succeeds on our continuous integration server a snapshot is deployed to Artifactory’s OSS snapshot repository.
+As soon as a build succeeds on our continuous integration server a snapshot is deployed to this repository.
+These snapshots are not official releases and are intended for integration testing by the development community prior to official versions being released.
+We welcome any feedback.

-Groovy 2.5 requires Java 6+ with full support up to Java 8.
+Groovy 4.0 requires Java 8+ with support for up to Java 16.

-If you wish to embed Groovy in your application, you may just prefer to point to your favourite maven repositories or the JCenter maven repository.
+If you wish to embed Groovy in your application, you may just prefer to point your build to your favourite maven repository or the Groovy artifactory instance.
+Please see the download page for available modules for each Groovy version.

 This tool makes installing Groovy on any Bash platform (Mac OSX, Linux, Cygwin, Solaris or FreeBSD) very easy.